jonimoreira/specs/2_5_0/docs/source/rm.rst

 Abstract: False

-Description: Quantified type representing “scientific” quantities, i.e. quantities expressed as a magnitude and units.
+Description: Quantified type representing specific quantities, i.e. quantities
+        expressed as a magnitude and units.
 Can also be used for time durations, where it is more convenient to treat these as simply a number of individual seconds, minutes, hours, days, months, years, etc. when no temporal calculation is to be performed.
-Note that PcTs derived from DvQuantityType should make magnitude, error and accuracy attributes minOccurs = '1'.

 DvRatioType